An automatic system to detect equivalence between iterative algorithms: Motivating examples

 \hfil

 \hfil

-\hfil The third example consists of algorithms \ref{algo5} and \ref{algo6}.
+\hfil The third example consists of \cref{algo5,algo6}.
 With suitable initialization, they will generate the same sequence of calls to the proximal operator, ignoring the very first call to one of the oracles.
-Specifically, algorithm \ref{algo6} is initialized as $\xi^0_1 = x^0_3$, $\xi^0_2 = x^1_1$ and the first call to $\text{prox}_f$ in algorithm \ref{algo5} is ignored.
+Specifically, \cref{algo6} is initialized as $\xi^0_1 = x^0_3$, $\xi^0_2 = x^1_1$ and the first call to $\text{prox}_f$ in \cref{algo5} is ignored.
 We will say they are equivalent up to a prefix or shift: they satisfy \emph{shift equivalence}.

 Generalizing from these motivating examples, we will call algorithms equivalent when they generate an identical sequence (e.g., of states or oracle calls) up to some transformations, with suitable initialization.
 To make our ideas formal, we need a few definitions and some ideas from control theory.
 We will then revisit those motivating examples and define algorithm equivalence.